fknipp/joypi-mqtt-demo/README.md

 1. Install [https://projects.eclipse.org/projects/iot.streamsheets](Streamsheets).
 It runs the MQTT broker.
 I've installed it on a virtual machine running Debian.
 1. Install the necessary libraries to run the DHT11 sensor and the LED matrix as written in the [manual](https://joy-pi.net/wp-content/uploads/2020/09/RB-JoyPi-Manual-29-09-2020-1.pdf) ([German version](https://joy-pi.net/wp-content/uploads/2020/09/RB-JoyPi-Anleitung-29-09-2020-1.pdf)).
+1. Install Paho MQTT on the Raspberry Pi.

 ## Preparation of Streamsheets